firebug/devtools-extension-examples/README.md

 CustomActor
 -----------
-This extension shows how to implement tools/features that can be used to debug/inspect remote devices.
-Learn how to properly implement both: the client and sever side of new tool.
-Remotable feature in this extension is implemented as a `tab actor`.
+This extension shows how to implement backend actor register and unregister it.
+Learn how to properly implement both the client and sever side.
+This example also shows how to communicate between chrome and content scope through MessageChannel.

 Related API:

     Actor
     ActorFront
     registerTabActor()
+    MessageChannel()